wp-plugins/video-thumbnails/readme.txt

 Every theme is different, so this can be tricky if you aren't familiar with WordPress theme development.
 You need to edit your template in the appropriate place, replacing `<?php the_content(); >` with `<?php the_excerpt(); >` so that only an excerpt of the post is shown on the home page or wherever you would like to display the video thumbnail.

-= Why are there black bars on some YouTube thumbnails? =

-This is an unfortunate side effect of some old YouTube videos not having widescreen thumbnails.
-As of version 2.0, the plugin checks for HD thumbnails so this issue should be less common.

 = Why did it stop finding thumbnails for Vimeo? =

 The Vimeo API has a rate limit, so in rare cases you may exceed this limit.
 Try again after a few hours.